Daphne & Velma: Reception

+Critical response

 Danielle Solzman of Solzy At The Movies positively reviewed the film, praising it for its acting and message of female empowerment.
 Solzman states "The film could not come at a better time for women.
 Even though new stories are being told, the script stays true to the history...Sarah Gilman is absolutely astonishing in her approach to Velma Dinkley.
 The actress takes what we love about the character and makes it her own.
 It ought to be a performance that fans will come to enjoy as the franchise goes in this new direction".

 Andrews Shearer of the Augusta Chronicle additionally praised the strong female characters in the film.
 "By not including the other members of Mystery Incorporated, Daphne & Velma breaks out of the decades-old template viewers are used to (not a single reference to the male characters in the franchise is made) and forges its own refreshing path, owing more to indie flicks like Ghost World than the source material.
 Unlike the previous two theatrical Scooby-Doo films that aimed to be as faithful to the classic cartoons as possible, Daphne & Velma puts the focus on empowered female relationships and images of women in technology, effectively dismantling nearly every trope of high school movies along the way".

 Renee Schonfeld of Common Sense Media panned the film, giving it two stars out of five.
 Schonfeld derides the spin-off, stating despite the fact that, "The Two Sarahs (Jeffery and Gilman) as Daphne and Velma give it their all... a routine story, cheesy effects, and subpar writing let them down".